 If you answer with “Okay, I will!” it makes a difference in how your reply is interpreted by the other person.

 It might sound like the right thing to say in a “goodbye” scenario, but as discussed before, a “stay safe” could be slightly more important than that.
 A plain, stern goodbye could sound to the other person as an “I don’t care” or a “leave me alone”, leaving the person even more worried for you.

-Remember to keep your interactions as courteous and affectionate as possible in the way as you receive them.
+Remember to keep your interactions as courteous and affectionate as possible in the way you receive them.

 I love you

-Even though a “be safe” is an affectionate phrase to part ways, and it’s okay to express your feelings for the people you care about, remember that for some people, saying goodbye in that manner is only a courtesy.
+Even though “be safe” is an affectionate phrase to part ways, and it’s okay to express your feelings for the people you care about, remember that for some people, saying goodbye in that manner is only a courtesy.

 It would be weird to say “I love you” to your boss or someone you have a strictly professional relationship with out of the blue.

-For this reason, let’s keep this particular reply into the “comes with context” bin.
+For this reason, let’s keep this particular reply in the “comes with context” bin.

 It is true that a farewell such as “be safe”, “stay safe” or “take care” can catch us off guard if we’re used to a plain “Bye!” or “See you around!”.

 For some of us, it can be hard to follow every social cue and understand them to a tee.
 Not knowing what to do or say can make us feel anxious.

-So, a little bit of thought and preparation can go a long way, even for those situations that might come natural for others.
+So, a little bit of thought and preparation can go a long way, even for those situations that might come naturally for others.